Your local children's centres provide support with responsive breastfeeding, responsive bottle-feeding and introducing solid food.

 Feeding at baby's pace

-Babies will often cluster feed and often in the evenings.
+When breastfeeding your baby, feeds can be long or short.
+When bottle-feeding, feed at your baby's own pace.
 Like an adult, there will be times when they're hungrier than others.

 More about feeding cues – signs baby is hungry